The Constance van Eeden Fund

 Dr. van Eeden has made and continues to make important contributions in a wide range of areas, including estimation in restricted parameter spaces, decision theory, nonparametrics, and selection procedures.
 She is a Fellow in the Institute of Mathematical Statistics and the American Statistical Association, and an elected member of the International Statistical Institute.
 She contributed to the development of Statistics in the Department of Mathematics and Statistics at the University of Montreal.
 That department has honoured her by establishing the Prix Constance van Eeden, given annually to the best graduating BSc student in Statistics or Actuarial Science.
 Dr. van Eeden has supervised more than a dozen PhD students and eighteen MSc students.
 The UBC Statistics Department is fortunate to have Dr. van Eeden spend each fall in the Department.
 And the Department is honoured that Dr. van Eeden has entrusted it with administration of the Fund.

-In March 2015, the Department of Statistics hosted Dr. Peter Guttorp from the University of Washington.
+In March 2015, the Department of Statistics' graduate students hosted Dr. Peter Guttorp from the University of Washington.
 Professor Guttorp gave a talk called "Projecting the Uncertainty of Sea Level Rise Using Climate Models and Statistical Downscaling", which was filmed by PIMS.

-In March 2014, the Department of Statistics hosted Dr. Rob Tibshirani from Stanford University.
+In March 2014, the Department of Statistics' graduate students hosted Dr. Rob Tibshirani from Stanford University.
 The topic of Professor Tibshirani's talk was "The Lasso: a brief review and a new significance test", and the event was jointly supported by the van Eeden Fund, the Department of Statistics, and PIMS.

-In January 2013, The Department of Statistics hosted Dr. Gavin Shaddick of the University of Bath, UK who gave a lecture entitled 'Pumps, Maps and Pea Soup: Spatio-temporal methods in environmental epidemiology' which was the inaugural lecture for a one term special topics graduate course in statistics, which the Department of Statistics offered in term 2.
-It was given by Dr Shaddick and Dr James Zidek (Statistics Emeritus).
+In January 2013, The Department of Statistics hosted Dr. Gavin Shaddick of the University of Bath, UK.
+Dr. Shaddick gave a lecture entitled 'Pumps, Maps and Pea Soup: Spatio-temporal methods in environmental epidemiology', which was the inaugural lecture for a one-term special topics graduate course in Statistics that the Department of Statistics offered in term 2.
+It was given by Dr. Shaddick and Dr. James Zidek (Statistics Emeritus).

 In February 2013, Statistics graduate students hosted Professor Miguel Hernan of the Department of Epidemiology and Department of Biostatistics at the Harvard School of Public Health.
 The talk was so well attended, it had to be broadcast into a nearby overflow room.
 The talk was entitled 'Epidemiologic methods are useless.
 They can only give you answers'.